-(b) explain that if a licence suspension order is made it will not be cancelled until the amount owed is paid;
+(b) explain that if a licence suspension order is made it will not be cancelled until the amount owed is paid; and

-(c) explain the terms of the licence suspension order that may be made; and
+(c) explain the effect of the licence suspension order that may be made; and

+(d) state the effect that an enforcement warrant will have if it is issued; and

-(d) contain such other information as is prescribed.
+(e) contain such other information as is prescribed.

+[Section 42 inserted by No. 48 of 2012 s.
+20.]

 43. Licence suspension order

 (1) If —

-(a) 28 days have elapsed since the date of issue of a notice of intention to suspend licences; and
+(a) 28 days have elapsed since the date of issue of a notice of intention to enforce; and

 (b) the amount owed has not been paid,

-the Registrar may make a licence suspension order in respect of the offender.
+then, whether or not an enforcement warrant issued under section 45 is in force, the Registrar may make a licence suspension order in respect of the offender.

 (2) A licence suspension order is an order as to such of the matters in subsections (3) and (4) as the Registrar thinks fit.